epilot-dev/terraform-provider-epilot-automation/docs/data-sources/flow.md

 - `evaluation_result` (Boolean) Result of the condition evaluation
 - `id` (String)
+- `schedule_id` (String) Schedule Id which indicates the schedule of the actions inside the condition
 - `statements` (Attributes List) (see [below for nested schema](#nestedatt--conditions--statements))

 <a id="nestedatt--conditions--statements"></a>